awslabs/graphstorm/docs/source/configuration/configuration-run.rst

     - Yaml: ``num_ffn_layers_in_input: 1``
     - Argument: ``--num-ffn-layers-in-input 1``
     - Default value: ``0``
-- **num-ffn-layers-in-gnn**: Graphstorm provides this argument as an option to increase the size of the parameters between the gnn layer.
-This argument will add MLP layers in the hidden layer before doing the feature aggregation.
-Generally, h = MLP(h) between the hidden layer in the GNN.
-If the input here is n, it could add n MLP layer here. ffn stands for freeforward network.
+- **num_ffn_layers_in_gnn**: Graphstorm provides this argument as an option to increase the size of the parameters between gnn layers.
+This argument will add an MLP layer at the end of each GNN layer.
+Generally, h = MLP(h) between GNN layers in a GNN model.
+If the input here is n, it could add n feedforward neural network layers here.
     - Yaml: ``num-ffn-layers-in-gnn: 1``
     - Argument: ``--num-ffn-layers-in-gnn 1``
     - Default value: ``0.0``